The Blueprint

 Two paths from today.
 The gap between them widens every year.

 Year 1 has already begun.
-As of March 2026: £32.9M of DPIF revenue and £13.1M of capital remain unallocated; the Accountable Officer has formally stated delivery is “not possible without confirmed DPIF allocation”; recruitment is frozen by remit letter; the CFO and the sharpest non-executive director (Rowan Gardner) have departed; two of forty-seven Phase One milestones have already been missed (LIMS and WRISTS); the IQPD oversight meetings are being wound down and replaced by a new escalation meeting chaired by the Director General from April.
+As of March 2026: £32.9M of DPIF revenue and £13.1M of capital remain unallocated; the Accountable Officer has formally stated delivery is “not possible without confirmed DPIF allocation”; recruitment is frozen by remit letter; the CFO and the sharpest non-executive director (Rowan Gardner) have departed; Digital Health and Care Wales (DHCW) reported 45 of 47 Phase One milestones delivered under Level 3 yet was escalated to Level 4 regardless; the IQPD oversight meetings closed on 1 April 2026, replaced by an escalation board chaired by the Director General (first convened 9 June).
 The figures below are not hypothetical at year zero — they are the trajectory if the conditions documented at March 2026 continue.

 DHCW’s annual budget reached approximately £200M in 2025-26 — a year-on-year growth trajectory that has accelerated since founding.
 Quantified delivered value across the full five years remains £0.5M — the Finance Director’s own admission.
 Against a £200M annual budget producing no measurable patient or clinician benefit at scale, the direct waste rate is £100-150M per year, not the conservative £25-40M figure used in earlier estimates.
 The conservative figure was anchored on a single waste category — re-procurement savings — and was always understood to be a floor, not a central estimate.